World Handicap System - Understanding the Basics

 Course Handicap = 13

-Your Playing Handicap will not change from your course handicap for the most part.
-However, in certain competitions where you have to reduce your handicap by a certain percentage, then this new figure becomes your playing handicap.
-This is much the same as things are now, but instead you work it out from your course handicap.
+Your Playing Handicap In certain competitions you have to reduce your handicap by a certain percentage, then this new figure becomes your playing handicap.
+This is much the same as things are now when you apply a reduction, but instead you work it out from your course handicap.
+Most singles stroke play competitions will now have a 95% handicap allowance.
+You should check the terms of competition for allowances.
+You can find all of the new allowances here

 Putting in a Scorecard